luttje/jestronaut/README.md

 </div>

 A Lua library for testing your code.
-It does for Lua what [Jest](https://jestjs.io/) does for JavaScript, with the same API.
+It does for Lua what [Jest](https://jestjs.io/) does for JavaScript, with a similar API.

 Jestronaut allows you to assert, mock, and spy on your code with ease.
 It includes a test-runner that you can start from the CLI or Lua: